Explore Common Cybersecurity Myths and Misconceptions

 Myth 4: Cybersecurity is my MSPs responsibility

 While your IT department or MSP plays a crucial role in implementing and maintaining security measures, cybersecurity is everyone’s responsibility from the bottom of the org chart all the way to the board.
-A commitment to cybersecurity must be lead from the top, with company directors holding particular responsibilities for protecting the organization’s digital assets.
+A commitment to cybersecurity must be lead from the top, with company directors and CEOs holding particular responsibilities for protecting the organization’s digital assets.

 Read more: 5 questions board members need to ask about cybersecurity